Last Updated on

 Why Swim Up Method for Gender Selection Cyprus?

-Preimplantation genetic screening (PGS) is a genetic test performed on embryos before implantation during IVF Cyprus.
+Preimplantation genetic screening (PGS) is a genetic test performed on embryos in IVF treatment in Cyprus before thwse are being implanted.
 The test screens embryos for chromosomal abnormalities.
-The ultimate goal of PGS Cyprus is to make sure that only healthy embryos are transferred to the mother’s uterus.
+The ultimate goal of PGS in Cyprus is to make sure that only healthy embryos of the desired sex are transferred to the mother’s uterus.

 PGS Cyprus Process

-The DNA of the cells is evaluated to ensure there are no defects.
-Embryos with a normal genetic makeup are fertilized with the father’s or donor’s sperm.
-At this point, ICSI (Intracytoplasmic Sperm Injection) Cyprus method will be applied to ensure that embryos are successfully fertilized with the sperm.
-ICSI involves injecting a single healthy sperm cells into each collected egg.
-It is considered the most efficient method of fertilization during IVF Cyprus.
+During PGS, the DNA of the cells is evaluated to ensure there are no defects.
+Embryos with a normal chromosomal compositio are fertilized with the father’s or donor’s sperm.
+At this point, ICSI (Intracytoplasmic Sperm Injection) method is utilized to ensure that eggs are successfully fertilized with the sperm.
+ICSI involves injecting a single healthy sperm cell into each egg.
+This is the most efficient method of fertilization usied in IVF treatments.

 Gender Selection Ethics